amclain/amx-lib-volume/README.md

 volInit(mic1, 0, VOL_UNMUTED, 10000, 20000, 5); // Initialize the volume control.
 ```

-Note that although the volume level "0" is passed, the min limit will be applied, resulting in an actual initialization level of 10,000.
+Note that although the volume level `0` is passed, the min limit will be applied, resulting in an actual initialization level of `10,000`.

 #### Initializing An Array Of Controls

 Initializing an array of volume controls is just as easy as initializing a single control, as the library contains functions to operate on arrays.
 Volume control arrays can be used to group devices, link channels, create zones, etc.

-First, define an array of type "volume".
+First, define an array of type `volume`.

 ``` c
 (***********************************************************)